🇸🇪 Sweden · Finansinspektionen · Virtual Currency Provider / MiCA CASP

 Registration Granted — Operations and MiCA Passporting

 FI grants the virtual currency provider registration and lists the entity in the public FI register.
 Commence operations with ongoing compliance obligations including annual AML reporting to FI and annual supervisory levies.
-For MiCA CASP authorization and EU passporting, initiate the CASP authorization process with FI — leveraging the existing registration and compliance infrastructure to streamline the upgrade.
+For MiCA CASP authorisation and EU passporting, initiate the CASP authorisation process with FI — using the existing registration and compliance infrastructure to streamline the upgrade.

 Registration granted